ipilcher/rhsummit/guide.md

 This environment runs as a set of virtual machines in the Ravello cloud, which allows us to simulate much of the network infrastructure (NICs, switches, VLANs) found in real datacenters.
-It also supportes nested virtualization, which allows our compute node VM(s) to run KVM guests themselves.
+Red Hat has developed an IPMI "bridge," which maps IPMI commands to Ravello API calls, allowing us to use standard power control agents.
+Finally, it also supports nested virtualization, which allows our compute node VM(s) to run KVM guests themselves.

 You will access your personal lab environment via a bastion VM.
 To log in to the bastion, ...